icdevs/Icdevs_mainsite/_posts/2022-02-26-Bitcoin on the IC Reference Implementation.md

 * experiment with DAOs
 * agitate bitcoin maximalists

+## NOTE: This is supposed to be a fun bounty to help us all learn the internet computer and maybe experiment with DAOs.
+It is not an attempt to create significant value and you should be skeptical of anyone promising significant rewards beyond education.
+If this turns into something cooler then we will readdress it in the future.

 ### Implement the Bitcoin Blockchain on the internet computer.

 Bitcoin uses a utxo model.
 You will build the utxo model, including the opcodes, specified in the Bitcoin spec: https://en.bitcoin.it/wiki/Protocol_documentation